OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

             //Moreover the validation method "validInstance()" generate a NullPointerException
             //if the representation do not respect the expected schema
-            //so it's more proper to use the validation method with report ProcessingReport validationReport = this.validationSchema.validate(JsonLoader.fromString(json), true);
+            //so it's more proper to use the validation method with report ProcessingReport validationReport = this.validationSchema.validate(JsonLoader.fromString(json),
+                                                                                true);
             //Ensure there no error
             if (!validationReport.isSuccess()) {
                 //Simply reject the message here: Don't care about error details... throw new EncodeException(object, "Validation of the generated representation failed !");
             }
         } catch (IOException | ProcessingException e) {
-            throw new EncodeException(object, "Cannot validate the generated representation to a JSON valid representation !", e);
+            throw new EncodeException(object, "Cannot validate the generated representation to a"+ " JSON valid representation !", e);
         }

         return json;